Impact Modifier Market Size and Share

 Global Impact Modifier Market Report Scope

-Impact modifier resins increase the durability of molded and extruded plastics, especially for impact strength or cold weather services.
-They are important supplements added for increasing elasticity to overcome the rigidity of materials.
+Impact modifier resins increase the durability of molded and extruded plastics, especially for impact strength or cold-weather services.
+They are important supplements added to increase elasticity to overcome the rigidity of materials.

 The Impact Modifier Market is segmented by type, application, and end-user industry.
-By type, the market is segmented into acrylonitrile butadiene styrene, acrylic impact modifiers, acrylonitrile styrene acrylate, methacrylate-butadiene-styrene, ethylene propylene diene monomer, chlorinated polyethylene, other types.
+By type, the market is segmented into acrylonitrile butadiene styrene, acrylic impact modifiers, acrylonitrile styrene acrylate, methacrylate-butadiene-styrene, ethylene propylene diene monomer, chlorinated polyethylene, and other types.
 By application, the market is segmented into polyvinyl chloride, nylon, polybutylene terephthalate, engineering plastics, and other applications.
 By end-user industry, the market is segmented into automotive, construction, consumer goods, packaging, and other end-user industries.
-The report also covers the market size and forecasts for the impact modifier market in 15 countries across major regions.
-For each segment, the market sizing and forecasts have been done on the basis of revenue (USD million) and volume (kilotons).
+The report also covers the market size and forecasts for the impact modifier market in 17 countries across major regions.
+For each segment, the market sizing and forecasts have been done on the basis of revenue (USD).

 | Acrylonitrile Butadiene Styrene (ABS) |